feature-lint/feature-lint/packages/docs/docs/configuration/declaring-feature.md

 I this case, the project may consist of some features beeing implemented by react(react-), some by vue(vue), and some containing pure javascript logic (domain).
 The first thing to do, is to delcare these feature types.
-To create a feature-type, a attribute **featureTypes** have to be added to the root config.
-This object contains diffrent keys, corresponding to the name, the feature-type shall have.
+To create a feature-type, a attribute **featureTypes** has to be added to the root config.
+This object contains different keys, corresponding to the name, the feature-type shall have.
 Following the example from above, the following configuration gets created.

 ````json